rakesht2499/NEEDBOOK-Android-Application/README.md

 # NEEDBOOK-Android-Application
-A Pre-Intern Task to replicate the NEEDBOOK app.
+This application was created as a pre-intern task.
+The task was to replicate the NEEDBOOK application in which the front-end part has beeen successfully created.